 Tour Scotland’s best-kept secrets: the Cowal and Kintyre peninsulas.

-All are based on 2 people sharing, for 6 nights with three on a bed & breakfast basis and three on a dinner, bed & breakfast basis ( in Carradale), and also includes a boat trip from Campbeltown to view the island of Sanda, and a one way fare for the Tarbert to Portavadie ferry.
+All are based on 2 people sharing, for 6 nights with three on a bed & breakfast basis and three on a dinner, bed & breakfast basis (in Carradale), and also includes a one way fare for the Tarbert to Portavadie ferry.